 Our principal executive offices are located at One Park Place, Suite 450, Annapolis, MD 21401 and are comprised of approximately 21,900 square feet.
 The lease expires in 2017.
-We have also leased approximately 2,310 square feet of office space in Durham, North Carolina.
-This lease expires on December 31, 2012.
+We sublease from Avecia approximately 12,700 square feet of office space in Haverton Hills, England which expires in October 2010.
+We have also leased approximately 700 square feet of office space in Cary, North Carolina on a month-to-month basis.

-We own a farm in Canada consisting of 180 acres of land.
+We own a farm in Canada consisting of 180 acres of land where we raise transgenic goats.